 Job Support Scheme

-To be eligible, the employee must be working at least 33% of their usual hours, which will be paid by their employer.
-For the hours not worked the employee will receive 66% of their usual salary, which will be paid by the employer and the government.
-This will be capped at £697.92 per month, which equates to a usual salary of £2,500 per month.
+To be eligible, employees must work at least 33% of their usual hours, with their employer paying for these worked hours.
+For hours not worked, the employee will receive 66% of their usual salary, shared equally between the employer and the Government.
+Payments under the scheme are capped at £697.92 per month, based on a salary of £2,500 per month.

-This scheme is open to all UK companies, even if they have not previously used the furlough scheme.
+The scheme is open to all UK companies, including those who have never used the furlough scheme.

 If following the Chancellor’s announcement today you wish to take advice on the future of your business, complete our easy enquiry form and we’ll get in touch.